Intermesh/groupoffice-docs/using/email.rst

 Out of office
 ~~~~~~~~~~~~~

-Group-Office allows you to configure an out of office message easily.
+GroupOffice allows you to configure an out of office message easily.
 Go to:

 E-mail -> Administration -> Accounts -> Double click your account -> Out office.